kanishkaman/UMC-301-Project/README.md

    ### a.
 Aayush Patil -
    ### b.
 Bhanu Kumar - Contributed to the data preprocessing folder
    ### c.
 Kanishk Aman - Contributed to data retrieval and langchain folder
    ### d.
-Vansh Dhar - Contributed to the streamlit UI, training YOLO model
+Vansh Dhar - Contributed to the streamlit UI, training YOLO model and LLM integration
    ### e.
 Pinakin Choudhary -